 Until product baseline 02.01, several products had valid pixels with a reflectance value of 0 (No Data) instead of 1 (minimal reflectance).
-This anomaly was essentially fixed with baseline 02.01, however some products have been found recently which are still affected.
-The anomaly affects a few pixels in very dark areas (e.g. topographic shadows on SWIR bands).
+This anomaly was essentially fixed with baseline 02.01.
+However errors induced by compression noise can still be found on very dark areas (e.g. over topographic shadows or water on SWIR bands).